SunAndFlowers/FringeBN/README.md

 ```
 ▼ bazel-0.4.5
 ● To install bazel, you can refer to (https://docs.bazel.build/versions/master/install-ubuntu.html#install-with-installer-ubuntu).
-You need to download bazel-0.4.5-installer-linux-x86_.sh(On the Download folder).
+You need to download bazel-0.4.5-installer-linux-x86_.sh.
 After downloading bazel-0.4.5-installer-linux-x86_.sh and putting it into the package, please enter the following commands:
 	apt-get install pkg-config zip g++ zlib1g-dev unzip python
 	add-apt-repository ppa:openjdk-r/ppa
 	apt-get update